mbmorrissey/cadalogger/README.md

 ### Software (cadalogger library and board definition) development

-- cadalogger functions include very little error and exception handling; most functions return `void` rather than useful indicators of success or errors
+- cadalogger functions include very little error and exception handling; most functions current return `void` rather than useful indicators of success, warnings, or errors
-- many things are hard-coded that should be flexible or more flexible.
+- many things are hard-coded that should be flexible or at least more flexible.
 For e.g., some aspects of wake/sleep cycles and watchdog timer
 - cadalogger library functionality works in ways that make sense to @mbmorrissey and @rebebba; how much they are intuitive to others, and how to make them intuitive, will result from consultation with experts in open source materials and from feedback from diverse users
-- possible specific changes to library too numerous to consider, but for e.g., many things are hard-coded that should be flexible or more flexible, incl. some aspects of wake/sleep cycles and watchdog timer.
+- possible specific changes to library too numerous to fully enumerate, but for e.g., many things are hard-coded that should be flexible or more flexible, incl. some aspects of wake/sleep cycles and watchdog timer.
 Another example is handling of date-time information
 - decision needs to be made about accommodating fuller functionality of RTCs via the cadalogger library vs whether full functionality should be exposed via libraries; if so, need to determine if we are satisfied with existing libraries
 - future development will generate a formal arduino board definition in order to simplify initial set-up